Michael-MD/Elastic-Multislice-Electron-Microscopy/README.md

-# Electron-Microscopy-in-C
+# Elastic-Multislice-Electron-Microscopy
 Simulation of elastic scattering in electron microscopy using the multislice algorithm.
 Simulations include various STEM and TEM techniques such as ADFSTEM, BFSTEM, ABFSTEM and CoM.

-This code base simulates various techniques from electron microscopy.
-The code is written with readability in mind rather for ease of understanding rather than speed.
+The code is written with readability and ease of understanding rather than speed.
+I've written the code such that it can be easily expanded upon.
+For example, to begin incorporating inelastic scattering one can calculate the transition potentials and reuse the multislice class.
+Further, addition elastic scattering techniques can be included by simply specifying the detector function.

 ## 1. Setup
 This code has been tested with C++17 on Ubuntu, ensure that you place your project in a location which can access the header file of the technique you would like to use.
 You can clone the repo using the command